 Activity or Project Description Specific actions or project that will be completed to produce specific outputs and demonstrate progress toward the outcome.
 Collaborative Partners Responsible parties and partners involved in implementation of the activity.
 Anticipated Outputs of Activity What the CIP intends to produce, provide or accomplish through the activity.
-Goals of Activity (short and/or Long-term) Where relevant and practical, provide specific, projected change in data the CIP intends to achieve.
-Goals should be measureable.
+Ct bals of Activity (short and/or Long-term) /here relevant and practical, provide specific, projected hange in data the CIP intends to achieve.
+Goals should be measurable.
 Progress toward Outcome Timeframe Proposed completion date or, if appropriate, "ongoing".
 Resources Needed Where relevant identify the resources needed to complete the activity.
 Plans for Evaluating Activity Where relevant, how will you measure or monitor change?
-Status of Project/ Activity Completed, Ongoing, Abandoned Develop 'push-button' data reports showing the percentage of various types of dependency hearings in each court at which each type of party and attorney is present JCIP Statistical reports showing the percentage of dependency hearings at which each type of party and attorney is present 1.
-Increase the percentage of pre-TPR dependency hearings with one or both parents present 2.
-Increase the percentage of dependency hearings where the child is present 3.
-Increase the percentage of Indian Child Welfare Act (ICWA) hearings where the 1/2019 12/2019 Staff time and report- building expertise Data on the percentage of dependency hearings at which Ongoing Work with courts to ensure data quality Run and disseminate reports on a quarterly and annual basis JCIP Circuit Courts Accurate data on party and attorney presence at dependency hearings Dissemination of accurate data on attorney presence at dependency hearings to courts and stakeholders Tribe is present 4.
-Increase the percentage of hearings (particularly shelter hearings) where attorneys for the parents are present 5.
-Increase the percentage of hearings where an attorney for the State or Agency is present Ongoing beginning 1/2019 Ongoing beginning 7/2019 1/2020 Staff time Staff time each type of party and attorney is present Ongoing
+Status of Project/ Activity Completed, Ongoing, Abandoned Project 1 - Monitor and inc Develop data reports showing the percentage of various types of dependency hearings in each court at which each type of party and attorney is present JCIP e of hearings at which all par Statistical reports showing the percentage of dependency hearings at which each type of party and attorney is present 1.
+2. 3. are present and represented b Increase the percentage of pre-TPR dependency hearings with one or both parents present Increase the percentage of dependency hearings where the child is present Increase the percentage of Indian Child Welfare Act (ICWA) hearings where the y legal counsel.
+Began 02/2020 New completion date 9/2020 Staff time and report- building expertise Data on the percentage of dependency hearings at which Ongoing Work with courts to ensure data quality Run and disseminate reports on a quarterly and annual basis JCIP Circuit Courts JCIP Accurate data on party and attorney presence at dependency hearings Dissemination of accurate data on attorney presence at dependency hearings to courts and stakeholders 4.
+Tribe is present Increase the percentage of hearings (particularly shelter hearings) where attorneys for the parents are present Increase the percentage of hearings where an attorney for the State or Agency is present Ongoing beginning 1/2019 Ongoing beginning 10/2020 Staff time Staff time each type of party and attorney is present Ungoing